The Surprising Truth About Full-Time Travel

 11. No Airbnbs hit all the marks

-12. You will deal with many cultural differences
+12. You must deal with cultural differences

 13. You will look at your country differently